-1. Does your organization qualify as a public educational institution or as a charitable organization exempt from tax under IRC 501(c)(3)?
-No Only public educational institutions described in IRC 170(b)(1)(A)(ii), or 501(c)(3) organizations may establish a 403(b) plan.
-No 6.
-If your program permits age 50+ Yes No catch-up contributions, were each of Image: Contribution of their rights to make catch-up deferrals?
-Image: Contribution of their rights to make catch-up deferrals?
+1. Does your organization qualify as a yes No public educational institution or as a charitable organization exempt from tax under IRC 501(c)(3)?
+Only public educational institutions described in IRC 170(b)(1)(A)(ii), or 501(c)(3) organizations may establish a 403(b) plan.
+6. If your program permits age 50+ catch-up contributions, were each of your employees age 50 and over informed of their rights to make catch-up deferrals?
 If your plan permits, participants age 50+ may defer an additional \$5,000 to the 403(b) plan for 2006.
-Image: Contribution of the state of the s 2.
-Are ALL employees who normally Yes No work 20 hours or more per week (Universal Availability rule) given the opportunity to make a salary deferral?
+2. Are ALL employees who normally work 20 hours or more per week Universal Availability rule) given the opportunity to make a salary deferral?
 Failure to meet this rule is often due to excluding part-time employees who would otherwise be eligible to participate.
-7. Does the 403(b) annuity contract or custodial account : contain the nontransferability provisions (annuity contract only); state the limits under IRC 402(g); and contain the direct rollover provisions of IRC 401(a)(31)?
+7. Does the 403(b) annuity contract or custodial account: contain the nontransferability provisions (annuity contract only); state the limits under IRC 402(g); and contain the direct rollover provisions of IRC 401(a)(31)?
 Certain provisions are required for annuity contracts or custodial accounts.
-3. Are elective deferrals, including any Yes No designated Roth contributions, limited to the amounts under IRC 402(g) in a calendar year?
+3. Are elective deferrals, including any designated Roth contributions, limited to the amounts under IRC 402(g) in a calendar year?
 Failure to limit deferrals to the 402(g) limit (\$15,000 for 2006) may result in additional taxes and penalties to the employee and employer.
 8. If your plan offers a 5-year post severance provision, are amounts contributed through a non-elective method?
 Amounts contributed to an IRC 403(b) plan that an employee had an option of receiving in cash are considered elective deferrals and are not eligible for the 5-year provision.
-4. Are the total employer and employee contributions limited so as not to exceed Yes No contributions limited so as not to exceed Image: Contribution contribution.
-Yes No 9.
-Are you (as the employer) and your Yes Novendor enforcing participant loan Imiting aggregate loan amounts as required under IRC 72(p)?
+4. Are the total employer and employee contributions limited so as not to exceed the IRC 415(c) limits?
+Total employee and employer contributions cannot exceed the lesser of \$44,000 for 2006, or 100% of includible compensation.
+9. Are you (as the employer) and your vendor enforcing participant loan repayments and limiting aggregate loan amounts as required under IRC 72(p)?
 If not, defaulted loans or loans in violation of IRC 72(p) may be deemed a taxable distribution and reported as income to the participant.
-5. If the IRC 402(g) " 15 years of service Yes No catch-up " contributions are being made, does the employer have the required 15 years of full-time service with the same employer?
+5. If the IRC 402(g) "15 years of service Yes No catch-up" contributions are being made, does the employer have the required 15 years of full-time service with the same employer?
 Even if this requirement is met, a calculation must still be made to determine the level of entitlement.
-10. Are you and your vendors requiring documentation that hardship distributions meet the definitions and requirements for hardship found in the IRC 401(k) regulations?NoThe employer should certify, based on the facts, that the participant has an immediate and heavy financial need.Image: Comparison of the facts is the fact of the fa contact your benefits professional visit the IRS at www.irs.gov/ep
+10. Are you and your vendors requiring documentation that hardship distributions meet the definitions and requirements for hardship found in the IRC 401(k) regulations?
+The employer should certify, based on the facts, that the participant has an immediate and heavy financial need.